 The Committee approves the corporate financial performance objectives and target performance levels to be achieved and incorporated into a balanced scorecard for the fiscal year (the "Balanced Scorecard").
-The Balanced Scorecard is developed and recommended by management for approval by the Committee each year.
-The corporate financial performance portion of the STIP for the Named Executive Officers are based on these objectives and targets.
+The Balanced Scorecard is developed and recommended for approval by the Committee each year.
+The corporate financial performance portion of the STIP for the Named Executive Officers is based on these objectives and targets.
 Individual performance goals for each Named Executive Officer are agreed with the CEO and are utilized in assessing performance against personal objectives for the STIP calculations.

 The Balanced Scorecard objectives are based on the Corporation's business plan for the year and establish specific, measurable performance targets for each objective.
-Corporate scorecard categories and their relative weighting on the 2022 Balanced Scorecard are as follows:
+Corporate scorecard categories and their relative weighting on the 2023 Balanced Scorecard are as follows:

-- achievement of corporate financial performance target for revenue (35%); - achievement of corporate financial performance target for earnings before interest, taxation, depreciation and interest ("EBITDA") for the Corporation (35%); and
+- achievement of corporate financial performance target for revenue (20%); - achievement of corporate financial performance target for earnings before interest, taxation, depreciation and interest ("EBITDA") for the Corporation (50%); - Named Executive Officer (excluding CEO) peer review assessment of individual performance in role (20%); and - CEO assessment of individual performance in role (10%).

-Performance Targets (Payout Ranges - multiple of target STIP) Metrics Performance Weighting (%) Below Threshold Threshold Performance Target Performance Maximum Performance 0.0x 0.5x 1.0x 1.5x Financial Performance 70 Revenue 35 <target -20%<="" td="">Target -20%TargetTarget +20%</target> Target -20% Target Target +20% EBITDA 35 <target -20%<="" td="">Target -20%TargetTarget +20%</target> Target -20% Target Target +20% Individual Performance 30 Role specific objective 15 Specific metrics for each Named Executive Officer as agreed upon by th Role specific objective 15 CEO and approved by the Committee Total 100
+Performance Targets (Payout Ranges - multiple of target STIP) Metrics Performance Weighting (%) Below Threshold Threshold Performance Target Performance Maximum Performance (,,,) 0.0x 0.5x 1.0x 1.5x Financial Performance 70 Revenue 20 <target -20%<="" td="">Target -20%TargetTarget +20%</target> Target -20% Target Target +20% EBITDA 50 <target -20%<="" td="">Target -20%TargetTarget +20%</target> Target -20% Target Target +20% Individual Performance 30 Named Executive Officer peer assessment 20 The performance targets for individual performance metrics are assessed o a scale of 0.0x to 1.0x.
+CEO assessment 10 Total 100